 Cast and creative team

-Fulfilling the ambition of a lifetime, award-winning British director Keith Warner directs his first ever production of Vanessa – a show which also marks his much-anticipated Glyndebourne debut.
-He’s joined in the pit by young Czech conductor Jakub Hrůša, a familiar face to Glyndebourne regulars from his work on Carmen, The Cunning Little Vixen and A Midsummer Night’s Dream.
+Award-winning British director Keith Warner fulfilled the ambition of a lifetime to direct his first ever production of Vanessa – a show which also marked his Glyndebourne debut.
+In the pit is the young Czech conductor Jakub Hrůša, a familiar face to Glyndebourne regulars from his work on Carmen, The Cunning Little Vixen and A Midsummer Night’s Dream.